 The iCloud Photo Library is a valuable feature for iOS users - a service that safely stores every video or photo you take into iCloud.
 However, some iOS users today have experienced iCloud Photo Library stuck in uploading photos.

 This is not an happy experience and a lot of factors that could cause this problem.
 Two of these factors include iCloud authentication and bad placeholder allocation in the app and phone.
 The "preparing your library" message is an indicator that this annoying problem has paid you a visit.
-How do you fix the problem of iCloud photo library stuck in uploading photos?
+So, how to view iCloud photos and how do you fix the problem of iCloud photo library stuck in uploading photos?
 Here are the solutions.

 Apple recommends that you sign out of your iCloud account from all your devices before signing in again.
 This has been proven to be helpful for many users experiencing iCloud uploading stuck problem.
 Although it might not permanently fix the problem, giving it a try would be ideal.
 For example, if you want to sign out your iCloud account on Mac, you can go to Apple menu > System Preferences > iCloud and then sign out.

 Since the "sign out and sign in" solution is not a permanent fix, you can try reconnecting your Wi-Fi network.
 Go to Settings > Wi-Fi > choose your current Wi-Fi.
 Next, tap "Forget this Network", then turn the Wi-Fi off and allow it for a few minutes before you turn it on and reconnect the Wi-Fi network.

 - Open the "Settings" app and tap on "Wi-Fi".
 Locate the network you are connected to and click on the "i"(notification icon) next to it.

 - At the top of this menu, choose "Forget This Network" > "Forget".
 Tap on the "Wi-Fi" slider to disable all Wi-Fi connections.